-Some awards and funding opportunities listed on the Honors Program's Honors in the Major Funding and Awards web page include:
+Students should identify potential expenses for their HITM project during their Application Semester and determine if they should seek funding for project support through various opportunities at FSU.
+Some awards and funding opportunities listed on the Honors Program's Funding and Awards web page include:

-- Students who may require funding for their HITM thesis project to cover expenses such as travel, equipment and materials, or reimbursement of survey participants, may apply for the Thesis Funding Award. - Students can nominate their thesis director to be considered for the Thesis Mentor Award.
-This award is offered annually to recognize and honor faculty members whose direction and advisement of HITM thesis project research or creative activity has significantly contributed to the enhancement and quality of education of undergraduate students at FSU. - The Kingsbury Undergraduate Writing Award is offered annually to an undergraduate student who demonstrates excellence in the writing of an undergraduate project.
+- Students who may require funding for their HITM project to cover expenses such as travel, equipment and materials, or reimbursement of survey participants, may apply for the Bess H. Ward Honors in the Major Funding Award. - Students can nominate their faculty director to be considered for the Honors in the Major Mentor Award.
+This award is offered annually to recognize and honor faculty members whose direction and advisement of HITM project research or creative activity has significantly contributed to the enhancement and quality of education of undergraduate students at FSU. - The Kingsbury Undergraduate Writing Award is offered annually to an undergraduate student who demonstrates excellence in the writing of an undergraduate project.